The Cooling of Massive White Dwarfs from Gaia EDR3

-A possible explanation of the approximately uniform distribution of the most massive WDs is that a large fraction of these WDs formed due to mergers.
 For the mass ranges we consider, if most WDs in the sample were formed from the evolution of a single progenitor, then the distribution of WD cooling ages would be expected to directly track the SFR of their main sequence progenitors, similar to what we see for the lightest two mass bins.
 However, WDs that are the result of a double-WD merger event will have a younger apparent cooling age than predicted by single WD evolution models.
-If a large fraction of WDs in the sample are the result of double-WD merger events, then their cooling ages will be approximately distributed according to the convolution of the SFR of the single progenitors and the distribution of cooling delay times due to mergers. \citet{Cheng2020} have shown strong evidence of the presence of double-WD merger products among \textit{Gaia} DR2 high mass WDs and determined the cooling delay time distribution of double-WD merger products for multiple mass bins using population synthesis simulations.
-To estimate the cooling age distribution if most of the WDs in our most massive bins are the result of double-WD mergers, we convolve the \citet{Cheng2020} distribution of cooling delay times for $1.14-1.24~M_\odot$ (approximately corresponding to our mass bin) with the \citet{Mor2019} SFR.
+If a large fraction of WDs in the sample are the result of double-WD merger events, then their cooling ages will be approximately distributed according to the convolution of the SFR of the single progenitors and the distribution of cooling delay times due to mergers.

+To estimate the cooling age distribution if most of the WDs in our most massive bin are the result of double-WD mergers, we convolve the \citet{Cheng2020} distribution of cooling delay times for $1.14-1.24~M_\odot$ (approximately corresponding to our mass bin) with the \citet{Mor2019} SFR.
 The result of this convolution is shown as the solid black curve in \cref{fig:mergers_cnts_all}, normalized to the number of WDs with apparent cooling age $\leq 3~\mathrm{Gyr}$ in our heaviest bin according to the thick Montreal models.
-The dashed coloured curves in \cref{fig:mergers_cnts_all} show the SFR by itself, without convolution with the merger delay time distribution, with each curve normalized the the number of WDs with cooling age $\leq 3~\mathrm{Gyr}$ in the mass bin of the corresponding colour.
+The dashed coloured curves in \cref{fig:mergers_cnts_all} show the SFR by itself, without convolution with the merger delay time distribution, with each curve normalized to the number of WDs with cooling age $\leq 3~\mathrm{Gyr}$ in the mass bin of the corresponding colour.